 At my previous job, there was a coworker who was amicable and technically smart.
-Though he and his wife combined make over $300K a year, he complained a lot about taxes.
+Though he and his wife combined earned over $300K a year, he complained a lot about taxes.
 He’s a white Christian.
 He is skeptical about climate change and evolution.
-He listens to Rush Limbaugh.
-He hates Dems and voted for Trump.
+He watches Fox News and listens to Rush Limbaugh.
+He hates Dems and voted for Trump (he said he chose the lesser of two evils).

-But, really, he’s (otherwise) a nice guy, with a self-deprecating sense of humor.
+But, really, he’s (otherwise) a nice guy, with a self-deprecating sense of humor, and quite smart.
 I liked him, he liked me, and we enjoyed chatting.
 In our discussions, I told him that a pro-life Christian should be in favor of medical care for all — at least, surely, medical care for children, elderly, and poor people.
 He reluctantly agreed that basic medical care should be guaranteed.
 He told this to his (Chinese) wife, who is even more conservative than he is.

 He kept trying to convert me to Christianity, to no avail.

 After I left that job, he tried to reach out to me.
 But I rebuffed his efforts, even though I like him, because I am repulsed by his political views.
-After all, he voted for politicians who promote horrible policies: giving even more money to the rich and the Pentagon; deregulating Wall Street; gutting the EPA and other regulatory agencies; under-funding the IRS so tax cheats aren’t audited; making it harder for minorities and poor people to vote; allowing billionaires to buy elections and set policy; denying climate science; making it easy to buy military-style guns and ammunition; etc, etc.
+After all, he voted for politicians who lie frequently and promote destructive policies: giving even more money to the rich and the Pentagon; deregulating Wall Street; gutting the EPA and other regulatory agencies; under-funding the IRS so tax cheats aren’t audited; making it harder for minorities and poor people to vote; separating parents and children at the border; allowing billionaires to buy elections and set policy; denying climate science; favoring corporations over unions; making it easy to buy military-style guns and ammunition; etc, etc.

 With this story in mind, I can now explain the three interpretations for the title of this essay.